Role of defects in atom probe analysis of sol-gel silica: Materials and Methods

 Recall that both sol-gel synthesis and specimen preparation for APT analysis usually result in defects in the pristine amorphous silica matrix, such as vacancies, dislocations and interstitials.
 In particular, the use of FIB for lift-out can lead to substitution or displacement of atomic constituents by the implantation of Ga$^+$ ions, which can lose all their kinetic energy through elastic and inelastic interactions in the sample and be adsorbed.
 In the case of gallium, depending on the ion concentration, this can lead to significant changes in the structural and optical properties of the sample.
 To determine the effects of such defects on the optical properties of the sample, we performed the calculation of the imaginary part of the dielectric function in the long wavelength limit (see equation \ref{epsilon}) for a number of typical defect configurations by including interstitial hydrogen, carbon and sodium atoms, oxygen vacancies \cite{sio2_theor}, interstitial and substitutional gallium ions at different concentrations.
-The defective silica structures were optimised and the optical properties for each configuration were evaluated using DFT with the HSE exchange-correlation functional, which ensures a more accurate evaluation of the resulting absorption properties.
+We emphasise that only the positions of the atoms of the defective silica structures were optimised, while the periodic cells were constrained by density; therefore the cubic box has fixed lattice vectors.
+To optimise the atom positions, we use a BFGS quasi-Newton algorithm that enforces convergence to 10$^{-5}$ Hartree/Bohr and 10$^{-6}$ Hartree for the forces and energy, respectively.
+The optical properties for each defected configuration were evaluated using DFT with the HSE06 exchange-correlation functional~\cite{hse06}, which ensures a more accurate evaluation of the resulting absorption properties.